VinGarcia/go-reflection-benchmark/README.md

 # Benchmarking Reflection in Go

-This repository was created to test how much slower is the code when we use reflections.
+This repository was created compare the performance of different techniques for serializing structs as maps in Go.

+The motivation for these tests arrived when studying the interfaces of different database tools such as GORM, Gorp, the bigquery library for Go and others.

 ## Results